Lip Cancer

 Imaging tests

-The mouth, under the chin, and neck regions of the patient are examined with one or more the imaging tests such as ultrasonography (USG), computerized tomography (CT), or magnetic resonance imaging (MRI).
+The mouth, under parts of the chin, and neck regions of the patient are examined with one or more imaging tests such as ultrasonography (USG), computerized tomography (CT), or magnetic resonance imaging (MRI).
 Positron emission tomography (PET) is important in determining whether the tumor has spread far beyond the lip.

 The treatment of lip cancer may vary according to factors such as the type, stage, location, spread of cancer, and general health of the patient.
 One of the treatments for small, early-stage, and non-spread cancers is freezing (cryotherapy).
 For these situations, surgery is another option.
 Surgical treatment is the main choice for late-stage lip cancers that have spread to surrounding tissues.
 Depending on the stage of cancer, treatment includes radiation therapy and chemotherapy when necessary.